Online gambling: Canada

+In July 2021, Ontario announced that it would introduce a regulated online gambling market open to private operators, which would be overseen by the new regulatory agency iGaming Ontario.
+The regulated market began operations in April 2022, making Ontario the first province to license private internet gambling operators.
+In 2025, Alberta passed legislation that established a similar model, with its regulated market beginning on July 13, 2026.

+Despite the launch of legal services, the provincial lotteries have still raised concerns over the continued use of unlicensed services by Canadian residents, and over the extraprovincial marketing of operators only licensed to do business in Ontario's regulated market (which they felt made it difficult for customers to distinguish whether the services are legal in their jurisdiction).

 France

 On 5 March 2009, France proposed new laws to regulate and tax Internet gambling.
 Budget minister Eric Woerth stated the French gambling market would expand to adapt to "Internet reality."
 He further stated "Rather than banning 25,000 websites, we'd rather give licenses to those who will respect public and social order."
 Betting exchanges, however, will remain illegal under the new plans.

 Germany

 The German Interstate Treaty on gaming, which came into force on 1 January 2008, banned all forms of online gaming and betting in the country, with the exception of wagers on horse racing.
 The European Gaming & Betting Association turned to the European Commission with the request to take action against the German legislation, because such stringent legislation violated EU rules.
 In 2010, the European Court of Justice ruled that the monopolised gambling industry in Germany has to be liberalised.
 Schleswig-Holstein is the only German state that has already come up with their own gambling bill allowing gambling online.
 From 2012, casino operators can apply for an online gambling license in this state.